RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Dis17.jpeg" alt="Description" width="500">
 </p>

-With the metal plate removed the rest of the interior is exposed.
+With the metal plate removed, the rest of the interior is exposed.
 This is the final part of the disassembly.

 <p align="center">
     <img src="Images/Dis18.jpeg" alt="Description" width="1000">
 </p>

+(MARK START)

 # Mechanics